Mario Mantovani: Senator and Undersecretary for Infrastructure and Transport

-In 2008 he was elected Senator and was appointed Undersecretary for Infrastructure and Transport in the Berlusconi IV Cabinet.

-From 29 January 2011 he became the new regional coordinator of The People of Freedom in Lombardy, succeeding the resigning Guido Podestà, president of the Province of Milan.
+In 2008, he was elected Senator and was appointed Undersecretary for Infrastructure and Transport in the Berlusconi IV Cabinet.
+From 29 January 2011, he became the new regional coordinator of The People of Freedom in Lombardy, succeeding the resigning Guido Podestà, president of the Province of Milan.

-In the 2013 general elections he was re-elected to the Senate of the Republic.
+In the 2013 general elections, he was re-elected to the Senate of the Republic.
 Also elected to the Regional Council of Lombardy, he resigned as Senator due to incompatibility on 3 June 2013.

-Vice-president and assessor in the Lombardy Region
+Vice-President and assessor in the Lombardy Region

-Following the regional elections in Lombardy in 2013, he was elected regional councilor on the PdL list, being the most voted among all the candidates with almost 13,000 preferences.
+Following the regional elections in Lombardy in 2013, he was elected a regional councillor on the PdL list, being the most voted among all the candidates with almost 13,000 preference votes.

-He was subsequently appointed by the president Roberto Maroni as vice president of the Lombardy Region and Assessor for health.
+He was subsequently appointed by the president, Roberto Maroni, as vice president of the Lombardy Region and Assessor for health.

-On 1 September 2015, after the regional health reform with the creation of the super-department between Health and Welfare, he left the regional health department (which will be governed ad interim by President Maroni) for the delegation of regional councilor for Relations with European Union, Community Planning and International Relations, until 13 October 2015.
+On 1 September 2015, after the regional health reform with the creation of the super-department between Health and Welfare, he left the regional health department (which will be governed ad interim by President Maroni) for the delegation of regional councillor for Relations with the European Union, Community Planning and International Relations, until 13 October 2015.

-In December 2016 he joined Daniela Santanchè's movement We Republicans – Sovereign People.
-He follows the party colleague also in January 2018, leaving his party, Forza Italia, and joining the movement led by Giorgia Meloni, Brothers of Italy.
+In December 2016, he joined Daniela Santanchè's movement We Republicans – Sovereign People.
+He followed the party colleague also in January 2018, leaving his party, Forza Italia, and joining the movement led by Giorgia Meloni, Brothers of Italy.

+Return to the European Parliament

+In 2024, he was re-elected to the European Parliament, as part of Brothers of Italy in the European Conservatives and Reformists Group.
+He is vice-chair of the Committee on Legal Affairs.

+In 2026, Transparency International included him in a list of MEPs who had not declared side income per the European Parliament's code of conduct.
+They alleged that Mantovani had three consulting roles in addition to his parliamentary post and had promised to declare the income by the end of 2024.
+Politico Europe noted that these had "regularly pulled in six-figure sums annually from these roles before this term began" and that he had declined to comment.

 Judicial proceedings

-On 13 October 2015, he was arrested in Milan, accused of corruption, bid-rigging, and misdirection of public funds for school construction and patients needing dialysis transport, between 2012 and 2014, while Vice President of Lombardy.
+On 13 October 2015, he was arrested in Milan, accused of corruption, bid-rigging, and misdirection of public funds for school construction and patients needing dialysis transport, between 2012 and 2014, while Vice-President of Lombardy.

-In 2019 he has been sentenced to five years and six months for corruption, extortion and auction disruption.
+In 2019, he was sentenced to five years and six months for corruption, extortion and auction disruption.

 Those sentences have been overturned by the Court of Appeal of Milan on 14 March 2022, which acquitted him "for not having committed the fact"; on 6 July 2022, as no appeal was received before the Court of Cassation by the general prosecutor's office, Mantovani's acquittal became final.

-Il Giornale: Mantovani assolto, la prova era falsa.